dearmrlv/face_demo/SignIn_Face/facetool/README.md

-The train.py is of no use here because we will not upload our own dataset.
+The train.py can not be run here because we will not upload our own dataset.

+Just take a look at it.

 If you want to run it, just modify and test it on CIFAR-10 dataset.